3 Flexible and Creative Employee Benefits Solution Case Studies

-Paramedical coverage is one of the most popular benefits offerings in Canadian employee benefits, both in how sought-after it is by employees and how prevalent it is in group insurance plans today.
+Paramedical coverage is one of the most popular benefits offerings in Canadian employee benefits.
+It is highly sought-after by employees and is prevalent in many group insurance plans today.
 That increased usage can sometimes translate to significant cost, as was the case here.

 The Problem: Increasing Paramedical Usage and Cost

 A large Extended Health Care (EHC) spending problem was driving up this company’s benefit plan rates.
-Upon further investigation, the culprit was identified as employees spending too much on massages.
+Upon further investigation, we identified the culprit: massage.

-Traditional benefit plans are built on a flat-rate based on employee demographics (age, occupation etc.) and can generally be quite costly.
+Traditional benefit plans are built on a flat-rate based on employee demographics.
 Rates are often subject to go up, especially if a group has a lot of claiming activity.
-For this company, the overall cost increase to their benefits plan meant that the company was entertaining terminating their benefit coverage entirely.
+For this company, the overall cost increase to their benefits plan meant that the company was entertaining terminating their benefits coverage entirely.

-There’s been a lot of discussion around whether or not massage therapy is a worthwhile benefit to include in a benefits plan.
-This employer felt it was important and wanted an easy way to carve out their organization’s healthcare plan to be used solely for massages.
+There’s been a lot of discussion around whether or not massage therapy is a worthwhile benefit.
+This employer felt it was important and required an easy way to carve out their organization’s healthcare plan to be used solely for massages.

 The Solution: A Health Care Spending Account for Massage Claims Only